Sung-Huan/ANNOgesic/docs/source/test_case.rst

         ANNOgesic

-For getting the best candidates of sRNAs, we can assign some information for filtering.
-If you already have the information of sORFs and want to import them, you can also assign ``-d tss,blast_srna,promoter,term,blast_nr,sec_str,sorf`` and ``-O`` for the path of sORF.
+If you already have the information of sORFs, you can also assign ``-d tss,blast_srna,promoter,term,blast_nr,sec_str,sorf`` and ``-O`` for the path of sORF.
 It will compare sORFs and sRNAs.